 You are almost ready to begin creating behavior models.
-First, though, you will want to isolate some devices on your network so you can create a test group to work with.
-Chapter 3, How to Define Property Groups and Properties will explain how to do this.
+First, though, you will want to select some devices on your network so you can create a test group to work with.
+"How to Define Property Groups and Properties" on page 15 will explain how to do this.